 How to use GitHub to report an issue

-PrestaShop is using GitHub to track bugs and issues.
-This is the best place to describe bugs you are witnessing on your PrestaShop installation, and have the developers try to fix it.
+PrestaShop uses GitHub to track bugs and issues.
+This is the best place to report the bugs you are witnessing on your PrestaShop shop.

 Creating an issue

-- Describe the bug, a clear and concise description of what the bug is.
+- Describe the bug – a clear and concise description of what went wrong.

-- To Reproduce, describe the different steps and information to reproduce the issue.
+- Steps to Reproduce – describe the different steps and information to reproduce the issue.

-- Additionnal information, like your version of PHP and Mysql and your server configuration.
+- Additional information – like your version of PHP and MySQL, as well as any other relevant server configuration.